Comprehensive Summary of the CFA vs CMA

 Chartered Financial Analyst (CFA)

-The Chartered Financial Analyst (CFA) course is one of the most reputable finance courses to pursue, especially for those who are looking to specialize in the investment industry, financial management, and portfolio management.
+The Chartered Financial Analyst (CFA) course is one of the most reputable finance courses to pursue, especially for those who are looking to specialise in the investment industry, financial management, and portfolio management.
 In fact, because of the immense possibility of growth, a majority of finance professionals are opting for this course.

 Eligibility

-The eligibility criteria for the Chartered Financial Analyst (CFA) course are quite simple, if you are in the final year of graduation or within 23 months of graduating, you can start preparing for your CFA level 1 examination.
-However, in certain cases, you may be eligible for CFA without graduation provided you have a minimum of 4 years of relevant work experience.
+The eligibility criteria for the Chartered Financial Analyst (CFA) course are quite simple: if you are in the final year of graduation or within 23 months of graduating, you can start preparing for your CFA level 1 examination.
+However, in certain cases, you may be eligible for CFA without graduation, provided you have a minimum of 4 years of relevant work experience.

 Got Questions Regarding The CFA Eligibility